How to Detect Remote Code Execution (RCE) Attacks in Android & iOS Apps Using AI

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Block Shell Code Injection.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Remote Code Execution (RCE).

 -